tue-robotics/tue_robocup/robot_smach_states/tutorial/challenge_tutorial.md

 * `from challenge_example.example import Example` imports the `Example` class that we defined in `src/challenge_example/example.py` into this scope.
 * `state_machine = Example(robot)` instantiates an Example statemachine using the robot object and calls it 'state_machine'.
 * `state_machine.execute()` executes the example state machine.

+## Exercise
+Now it is time to add a state to the state machine.
+We want the robot to navigate to the position `x=0.8`, `y=0.27` in the "/map" frame, with rotation `rz=-1.57`.
+To do so, follow the steps described above and run the script:
+* locate the `NavigateToPose` in the `robot_smach_states` package and inspect the API (Application Programming Interface).
+Specifically look for the arguments that must be provided to the `__init__` method.
+As you can see, the `NavigateToPose` class inherits from the `NavigateTo` class: to identify the outcomes of this Smach state, inspect the latter class as well.
+* Add the `NavigateToPose` state to your state machine
+* Reconnect all the transitions (if necessary)
+* Run the example